 - Roll out the biscuit dough to ½ an inch.

-- Cut in rounds with a 3 inch round cutter. * you can use a mug or a glass if you don't have a cutter
+- Cut in rounds with a 3-inch round cutter. * you can use a mug or a glass if you don't have a cutter

-- Bake on 375 degrees F/190 degrees F for 12 minutes on parchment covered baking sheet.
+- Bake on 375 degrees F/190 degrees F for 12 minutes on parchment-covered baking sheet.

-🥗What to serve with biscuits
+🥗What to serve with Old-fashioned biscuits

 🌡️Storage

 Store leftover biscuits in an airtight container at room temperature for up to 4 days.
-You can freeze them in an airtight container for up to 3 months.
-You can also freeze them in a Ziplock freezer bag.

 👪 Serving Size

 This homemade biscuits recipe makes 16 servings.
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can half, double or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

 ❔ Frequently Asked Questions